 Over recent years, more and more bioethanol plants have been built to save fossil-energy sources and cut down on greenhouse gas emissions.
 Politics is a key factor in this by defining blending quota requirements, which exercises a direct influence on the amount of bioethanol produced.
 For example, in the US the blending rate was raised from 10 per cent to 15 per cent after the rate of 10 per cent was actually reached.
-By contrast, in China official steps taken to boost grain processing as a means of curbing local surpluses contributed to an increase in bioethanol production.
-The use of grain and sugar in global bioethanol production continues to grow, but at a significantly slower pace now.
-In the case of sugar (Brazil), production of 28.436 million m3 was lower than 2016.
+In China, official steps taken to boost grain processing as a means of curbing local surpluses contributed to an increase in bioethanol production.
+The consumption of grain and sugar for the global production of bioethanol continues to grow, especially outside the US in China and South America.
+The use of grain (especially maize) as a feedstock is expected to rise by 1.5 per cent to 172.4 million tonnes in 2019/20.
+According to the FAO, global cereal production (including rice) will hit a new high of 2.60 billion tonnes.

-Just less than 102.4 (2016: 119.3) million m3 of bioethanol were produced globally in 2017.
-The US is by far the most important producer of bioethanol with an output of 59.8 million m3 in 2017, of which 98 per cent was based on maize and 2 per cent on other kinds of biomass.
-The second largest bioethanol-producing country is Brazil with 26.7 million m3 based on sugar from sugar cane.
-In the EU-28, just less than 5.4 million m3 of bioethanol were produced from grain and sugar beet in 2017.
-This is likely to change in the foreseeable future, because in November 2018 the European Parliament and EU Council agreed on the controversial revision of the European Renewable Energy Directive (RED II).
+Worldwide 108 (2017: 102.4) million m3 of bioethanol were produced in 2018.
+The main producers are by far the US, where about 60.8 million m3 were produced in 2018, of which 98 per cent corn and 2 per cent on other kinds of biomass.
+The second largest bioethanol-producing country is Brazil with nearly 30 million m3 based on sugar from sugar cane.
+In EU-28, about 5.4 million m3 of bioethanol were produced from cereals and sugar beet in 2018.

-Growth in bioethanol production slows
+Jumping increase in bioethanol production